KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man.rst

 -create the LOG_DIR folder on all cluster nodes on which it is intended to deploy Knowage Server and/or one of its analytical engines.
 The LOG_DIR_PATH string must be the same for every node;

-|image32| verify that Knowage has write permissions on this folder; set the property :`log4j.appender.knowage.File` inside the WEB-INF/classes/log4j.properties Knowage file to LOG_DIR_PATH/knowage.log;
+**[LINUX]** verify that Knowage has write permissions on this folder; set the property :`log4j.appender.knowage.File` inside the WEB-INF/classes/log4j.properties Knowage file to LOG_DIR_PATH/knowage.log;

 -set the property :`log4j.appender.knowageXXXXXEngine.File` inside the :`WEB-INF/classes/log4j.properties` file of each engine to LOG_DIR_PATH/knwoageXXXXXEngine.log;